The fenicsx-tests-gsoc2024 script

 Note

-to the entrypoint, which activates the single-host mode for fenicsx-tests-gsoc2024: instead of running on max cores available, run from 1 to max cores available.
-Reasonably, we tell testbuddy-g5k to only allocate one host with --grd-options host=1
+With --script-args --single-host we are telling testbuddy-g5k to pass the option --single-host to the entrypoint, which activates the single-host mode for fenicsx-tests-gsoc2024: instead of running on max cores available, run from 1 to max cores available.
+Reasonably, we tell testbuddy-g5k to only allocate one host with --grd-options host=1 and for this option to override any host configuration with --override-options, since the config/fenicsx-tests-gsoc2024.toml configuration file specifies other numbers of hosts.

 Downloading the tarballs